U.S. jury issues $500 million verdict in Facebook virtual reality lawsuit

-A U.S. jury in Texas on Wednesday ordered Facebook Inc (FB.O), its virtual reality unit Oculus, and other defendants to pay a combined $500 million (395.41 million pounds) to ZeniMax Media Inc, a video game publisher that says Oculus stole its technology.
+A U.S. jury in Texas on Wednesday ordered Facebook Inc, its virtual reality unit Oculus, and other defendants to pay a combined $500 million to ZeniMax Media Inc, a video game publisher that says Oculus stole its technology.

 The jury in federal court in Dallas found Oculus, which Facebook acquired for about $2 billion in 2014, used ZeniMax’s computer code to launch the Rift virtual-reality headset.